ysr25/tp/docs/UserGuide.md

 title: User Guide
 ---

 Bagel is a **desktop app for managing flashcards, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Bagel manage your flashcards faster than traditional GUI apps.
+If you can type fast, Bagel can manage your flashcards faster than traditional GUI apps.

 * Table of Contents
 {:toc}